renatols-jf/spboot-chassi/README.md

 among other issues.

 Each request supports a list of field names that will be automatically filtered before the response is given.
-Nestesd fields are represented with dots.
+Nested fields are represented with dots.
 So, if a request returns the following json:

 ```